MARTIMM/raku-mongodb-driver/doc/Design/Design-tests.md

 # The tests

 Test server table.
-In this table the key name is saying something about the server used in the tests.
+In this table, the key name is saying something about the server used in the tests.
 This key is mentioned below in the test explanations below.
+There are also key combinations such as s1/authenticate which means that the particular server is started with additional options, in this case authentication is turned on.

 | Config key | Server version | Server type |
 |------------|----------------|-------------|